 Foot rot in cattle can occur at any age and during any season, particularly in muddy and moist conditions in the spring.
 Similar to fingernails, hooves are made of keratin and become soft when exposed to excess moisture.
 This softening of hooves makes them more vulnerable to damage and infection.

-What’s the Economic Impact of Foot Rot
+What’s the Economic Impact of Foot Rot in Cattle

 How Trace Minerals Can Help Prevent Foot Rot